lissf19/Voice_recognition/README.md

 | **MC Dropout**                  | 0.9030          | -                         |
 | **Ensemble Model**              | 0.9307          | -                         |

+## **Model Pruning and Optimization**
+Various test cases are covered as well.
+The description of test can be found in `FinalReport.ipynb` and the tests themselves are in `Tests.ipynb`

 ## **How to Run the Project**

 ### **Running the UI Application**